eliottkalfon/evolution_opt/README.md

 # Description

 This package is a Python aims at providing a range of nature-inspired optimisation algorithms.
+The purpose of an optimisation algorithm is to find the maximum or minimum of a function.
+Genetic algorithms are particularly useful when it comes to high-dimensional, non-linear and non-convex problems (e.g. finding a needle in a 10-dimensional hay).
+These have a wide range of application from supply chain optimisation to hyperparameter tuning.
 This first version includes an implementation of genetic algorithm with "regularized evolution".

+Genetic algorithms are very useful in machine learning, especially in hyperparameter tunings.
+The example folder contains two examples of genetic algorithms used to:<br>
+1) Optimise the architecture and hyperparameters of a Neural Network<br>
+2) Tune the hyperparameters of a Support Vector Machine and XGBoost model

 # Installation